arunabh-c/sample_code/os/page_faults.md

 8. When disk interrupt indicates **page has arrived, page tables are updated** to reflect its position, and frame marked as being in normal state.
 9. **Faulting instruction is backed up to state it had** when it began and PC is reset.
 Faulting is scheduled, **operating system returns to routine** that called it.
 10. Assembly Routine **reloads register and other state information, returns to user space** to continue execution.

+# Terminologies
+**1. Page Hit** When the CPU attempts to obtain a needed page from main memory and the page exists in main memory (RAM).

+**2. Page Miss** If the needed page has not existed in the main memory (RAM).

+**3. Page Fault Time** The time it takes to get a page from secondary memory and recover it from the main memory after loading the required page.

+**4. Page Fault Rate** The rate at which threads locate page faults in memory.
+The page fault rate is measured per second.

+**5. Hard Page Fault** If a required page exists in the hard disk's page file.

+**6. Soft Page Fault** If a required page is not located on the hard disk but is found somewhere else in memory.

+**7. Minor Page Fault** If a process needs data and that data exists in memory but is being allotted to another process at the same moment.